Christmas at Walt Disney World Resort Hotels

 Although the decor is nowhere near as extravagant at this resort, there is a sort of whimsical charm at the Boardwalk Inn.
 The interior is very festive and colorful with little touches of holiday decor (wreaths, garland) all around the property.
 In addition to two lobby trees, you will find another gorgeous tree outside.
 The ornaments are colorful and plentiful, with everything from candy canes and carousels, to flamingos.

 The fireplace seating area is especially festive.
 The perfect place to sit and relax with a drink after a long day at the parks.
 Another highlight is an annual gingerbread display which replicates the boardwalk.
 On a side note, this resort is a great place to stay anytime of the year.
 The Atlantic City style boardwalk, many recreational opportunities, and unique gondola tram service to Epcot, make this a fun & convenient place to stay.
 Bonus – this one is a bit more affordable!

 Do you need to be a resort guest?

 Note: You do not need to be a guest to check out any of the resort decorations.
 Simply take a free shuttle to the resort of your choice from Disney Springs.
 Staying at any of the above mentioned resorts is a wonderful experience, however, it will definitely cost you a pretty penny.
-Simply touring each of the resorts will allow you to enjoy the Disney holiday spirit without shelling out big bucks.
+Simply touring each of the resorts will allow you to take part in the Disney holiday festivities without shelling out big bucks.

 Disney Springs Holiday Decor